xCDAT/xcdat/CONTRIBUTING.rst

 FAQs
 ----

-What is xarray and how do I extend xarray for xCDAT?
+What is xarray and how do I extend xarray for XCDAT?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * https://xarray.pydata.org/en/stable/why-xarray.html
 * https://xarray.pydata.org/en/stable/internals.html#extending-xarray